Collaboration & Workflows

 notifications

-It is currently not possible to collaborate with several people in a content item (see our roadmap).
 When another Prepr user starts working in the same content item as you, this will be visible above the save button.

 The automation tool allows you to let Prepr perform tasks for you fully automated.
 You can set up an automation by selecting a certain task and a certain trigger.
 This means you don't have to do work twice if you work routinely.
-This tool will optimize your content workflow in no time.
+This tool will optimize your workflow in no time.

 Use cases for automations